flarum/flarum.github.io/_docs/installation.md

 ## Importing Data

-There are no official importers yet, as Flarums data model is still under development.
+There are no official importers yet, as Flarum's data model is still under development.
 But this will change with the [upcoming stable release](/roadmap).

 However, there will be upgrade procedures for beta to stable.
 And the community has made several unofficial importers already: